-The Company's management of credit risk includes implementation of credit risk management processes as part of the Risk Management Framework (including limits frameworks), the operation of specific risk management committees, and detailed reporting and monitoring of exposures against pre-established risk criteria.
+The Company's management of credit risk includes implementation of credit risk management processes as part of the wider risk framework (including limits frameworks), and detailed reporting and monitoring of exposures against pre-established risk criteria.
 The management of credit risk is overseen by the Board.